 He is proud that he controls his Type 2 diabetes with physical activity and diet since being diagnosed 14 years ago and has never taken medication.
 Tony says: "With the right mind-set, discipline, motivation and determination, it is possible to manage diabetes well."

 Tony, who was born in Britain and raised in Jamaica, has lived in Birmingham with his family since the late 1970s.
 He worked in local and central government for 30 years and is a specialist in equality, equity and diversity.

-Working wih the CCG, Tony brings a wealth of his lived experience to inform the prevention, treatment and care of diabetes.
-He writes a monthly column for a newspaper and is regularly interviewed about type 2 diabetes on radio and television.
-He has featured in many healthy lifestyle videos emphasising his positive approach in managing type 2 diabetes.
+Working with the CCG, Tony brings a wealth of his lived experience to inform the prevention, treatment and care of diabetes.
+He writes a monthly column for a newspaper and is regularly interviewed about Type 2 diabetes on radio and television.
+He has featured in many healthy lifestyle videos emphasising his positive approach in managing Type 2 diabetes.

 Change lives by becoming a diabetes community champion

 We’re working in partnership with Diabetes UK to help people diagnosed with type 2 diabetes.
 Just some of the benefits of becoming a champion are:

 - Helping your community improve their health by taking diabetes seriously

 - Inspiring them to manage their diabetes better and reduce the risk of developing complications

 - Building up your own skills and confidence.

 We’ll give you all the training and support you need to make a real difference.
 If you're interested find out more by: